sascha-andres/go-logsink/ISSUE_TEMPLATE.md

 ### Versions

-You can get this information from copy and pasting the output of `go-logsink --version` from the command line.
+You can get this information by starting `go-logsink`.
 Also, please include the OS and what version of the OS you're running.

 ### Additional Information